sashulinator/project-with-tree/src/abstract/align/README.md

 ## Features

-Features:

-The `a-Align` component uses the `alignElement` function from the `dom-align-ts` library.
+1. The `a-Align` component uses the `alignElement` function from the `dom-align-ts` library.
 This function positions one element relative to another element once, i.e., it does not reposition when the DOM changes.
    The `a-Align` subscribes to:

 1. Scrolling of the parent elements `sourceElement` and `targetElement`.
-2. Changes in the sizes of `sourceElement` and `targetElement`.
+1. Changes in the sizes of `sourceElement` and `targetElement`.
-3. Changes in the browser window size.
+1. Changes in the browser window size.

-It ports `sourceElement` to `containerElement`.
+1. It ports `sourceElement` to `containerElement`.

 ## subtree